 Fit: True to size, Drop: 12mm, Price: $140

 Want to see more?
-Click here for all our Mizuno Running Shoes reviews.
+Click here for our Best Mizuno Running Shoes list.

 Thinking of a shoe we should add to the best running shoes by brand list?
 Comment below or message us on Instagram or Twitter.

 I’ve recently taken up running to loose the unwanted pounds that I gained during the pandemic.
 I think I’m leaning to the Puma Velocity Nitro 2, the color looks refreshing and the features looks great for beginners like me.